| A BRIEF

 up until her brain tumor and stroke partially paralyzed her when she was 45

+years old.
 The Rendlemans lived a few

 years on Canyon Road, and Kathryn Place, then in a new Stamm